Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 Continuous Data Ingestion: New posts, comments, and hashtags are continuously being created.
 The platform doesn't need to know about every hashtag ever used, just the ones trending right now.
-**Stateful Processing:**If the definition of "trending" changes (e.g., from "most hashtags in the last hour" to "most hashtags in the last 30 minutes with at least
+**Stateful Processing:**If the definition of "trending" changes (e.g., FROM "most hashtags in the last hour" to "most hashtags in the last 30 minutes with at least
 1,000 unique users using it"), the streaming live table will process new data based on this new logic.
 The historical data doesn't need recomputation because the platform is only interested in what's trending now.

-**Efficiency:**Instead of recalculating trends from all historical data every time, the system only focuses on the new data.
+**Efficiency:**Instead of recalculating trends FROM all historical data every time, the system only focuses on the new data.
 This is both resource-efficient and ensures real-time results.

-#### What is a Live Table and what provides for
+**What is a Live Table and what provides for

 DLT: materialized views for th lakehause.
 Provides: - manage dependencies